-Merkel still sees every chance of orderly Brexit
+Germany's Merkel still sees 'every chance' of orderly Brexit

 “No country in the world can solve its problems alone and if we all work against each other we will not win,” Merkel said.
 “I believe in win-win situations, if we work together.”

-Reporting by Michelle Martin and Paul Carrel; Editing by Madeline Chambers
+Additional reporting by Michelle Martin and Madeline Chambers; Editing by Gareth Jones